 From the anterior surface of the anterior scalene muscle, the phrenic nerves (roots C3, C4 and C5) enter the superior mediastinum lateral to the great vessels.
 They then descend anteriorly into the middle mediastinum, passing anteriorly to the hilum of the lungs.

 - Cardiac nerves – originate from the superior, middle and inferior cardiac ganglion and form the superficial and deep cardiac plexuses in the superior mediastinum.
-The superior plexus sits between the aortic arch and right pulmonary vein.
+The superior plexus sits between the aortic arch and right pulmonary artery.
 The deep plexus lies on the surface of the trachea at the point of bifurcation.

 - Sympathetic trunk – runs bilaterally to the vertebral bodies along the entire length of the vertebral column.